dkowsikpai/dkowsikpai/README.md

 ### Hi there 👋

-I'm [Kowsik Nandagopan D](https://dkowsikpai.github.io/), NLP Enthusiast, fervid in full-stack development, deep learning and mobile development.
+I'm [Kowsik Nandagopan D](https://dkowsikpai.github.io/), NLP enthusiast, fervid in full-stack development, deep learning and mobile development.
 DL/ML Engineer with demonstrable experience.
 Completed B.Tech in Computer Science and Engineering from [Government Engineering College, Thrissur](http://gectcr.ac.in/).
 Currently, pursuing M.Tech in Computer Science and Engineering from [IIT Gandhinagar](https://iitgn.ac.in/)

 <!--
 **dkowsikpai/dkowsikpai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.